-Windows 10 is the latest release from Microsoft that really rocks – especially when it’s compared to its predecessors.
-It has the potential to win over the most dedicated devotees of Windows’ old releases and even other operating systems like OS X and Linux.
+Windows 10 has been here for quite some time now but if you have just upgraded from Windows 8, 7 or XP, or you’ve switched from Mac or Linux then you would definitely find these beginning tips for Windows 10 quite handy.
+As a matter of fact, Windows 10 has the potential to win over the most dedicated devotees of Windows’ old releases and even other operating systems like OS X and Linux.
 Windows 10 introduces numerous features, brings many good changes and fixes various problems that ranks it better than others and superior to its predecessors.
 The new product very well respects the legacy that Windows together with the traditional desktop has earned over the past years.

 Windows 10 features an improved Metro UI, and brings back the Start menu that everyone missed in Windows 8.
 It also offers many new features like Cortana – the digital assistant, Microsoft Edge – the new and fast browser, Virtual Desktops, Notification Center, Windows Hello – support for biometric authentication, and the best of all – unified apps and unified store, i.e., apps and store that supports and runs on all the Windows 10 devices.
 It claims to offer the mix match of both Windows 7 and 8 in a new way that’s useful, improves productivity and looks stunning than ever!

 The questions arise – how to use these new features?
 How the new features can be helpful?
 How to improve the Windows 10 experience?
-To answer these questions, we’ve compiled a list of 19 tips that helps the new Windows 10 users to get familiar and make the most of their upgrade, and use the new Windows to ease their life.
+To answer these questions, we’ve compiled a list of some of the most useful tips and tricks that helps the new Windows 10 users to get familiar and make the most of their upgrade, and use the new Windows to ease their life.
 Let’s have a look of what’s in the store.

 Windows 10 Tips and Tricks for Beginners